TechyGuy69/Office2024LifeTime/README.md

 setup /configure configuration.xml

-This is a partial trial for the full activation Contact me on Github Or Email: banerjeeusnish2@gmail.com
+"This is a partial trial"

+For the full activation Contact me on Github Or Email: banerjeeusnish2@gmail.com